 Located 50 miles east of Salem in the Cascade Mountains, Detroit Lake is outdoor lover’s paradise!
 The Detroit Lake area does have something for everyone making this destination ideal for fishing, boating, swimming, hiking, family picnics or for a fun day out with friends.

 The nine-mile-long Detroit Lake shoreline boasts exceptional scenic beauty with one of the sightseeing delights being the view of the snow-capped Mount Jefferson in the far distance.
 The area surrounding the lake consists of old lush forest, cliffs, rocks and water, provides a unique peaceful setting with campgrounds, boat ramps, moorages, and fishing docks.

 The water sports available on this stunning lake including sailing, wake boarding, water skiing, kayaking and paddle boarding making Detroit Lake the perfect location for a fun summer day out.

 North Shore of Detroit Lake

 Since the beach and the lake's bottom are sand mixed with sharp rocks, this is smart to use water shoes.
 When lake draw downs in the fall or during dry summer, old stumps as a reminder of Old Detroit are exposed.

 Located on the northwest shore of the lake, Mongold Day-Use Area has a swimming area, public boat ramp, picnic sites in shade trees, spots for fishing, drinking water source, and restrooms.
 The park is open year-round from dawn to dusk.
 Entrance fees are charged per vehicle.

-Situated 1.5 miles west of Mongold Day-Use Area, a campground Detroit Lake State Park has two swimming areas, boat ramps, fishing deck, a playground, basketball and volleyball courts.
+Situated 1.5 miles west of the Mongold Day-Use Area, the Detroit Lake State Park campground has two swimming areas, boat ramps, fishing deck, a playground, basketball and volleyball courts.

 An additional spot for swimming and other water activities is available within the town of Detroit.
 The eastern edge of the lake, Detroit Flats Day-Use Area is a free park with picnic sites, swimming and fishing spots.

 Blowout Creek Arm